Standing Forward Bend

 • Promotes deeper sleep at night

-• Increases circulation to the head, arms, shoulders and torso to help relieve tired eyes, mild headaches and fatigued shoulders
+• Increases circulation to the head, arms, shoulders, and torso to help relieve tired eyes, mild headaches, and fatigued shoulders

-• Helps to balance abnormal blood pressure
+• Helps balance abnormal blood pressure

 • Aids in reducing hyperacidity in the stomach

-• Stretches out tensions in the hamstrings, calves, backs of the knees and the spine
+• Stretches out tensions in the hamstrings, calves, backs of the knees, and the spine

 • Promotes greater flexibility in the hips